 - feeling your heart fluttering or pounding (palpitations)

 - feeling dizzy or faint

-- headache or sometimes aching bones.
+- sometimes aching bones.

 People vary in how much anaemia they can tolerate.
 How you feel depends on:

 - whether or not you have any other conditions, such as heart disease.

 The draining effects of lymphoma and its treatment might make you less able to tolerate anaemia.
 This means you might notice symptoms of milder anaemia (less of a fall in your haemoglobin) more than you would have done otherwise.
 Anaemia can also make you less able to tolerate the effects of your treatment.
 If you get an infection or fever, your anaemia could worsen and you might feel the effects of it more.

 Let your medical team know if you have any symptoms of anaemia.
 They might suggest you have a blood test to check your haemoglobin level.
 Many of these symptoms can also be caused by problems other than anaemia.
 If your symptoms are due to anaemia, your doctor should talk to you about possible treatments.

 Treatment for anaemia depends on what is causing it.
 Often there is more than one cause.
 You might need more blood tests to find the reason for your low haemoglobin level.
 Sometimes the cause is easy to treat and has nothing to do with your lymphoma.
 For example, haemoglobin is made from iron.
 If your anaemia is caused by low iron levels, you might need an iron tablet to supplement your diet, or sometimes intravenous iron (iron given through an injection into your veins).
 Your doctor will tell you if this is the case.
 Always check with your medical team before taking any medicines or supplements that haven’t been prescribed for you.

 If your anaemia is caused by loss of blood, you may have other tests to look for the source of the bleeding.